travis-ci/docs-travis-ci-com/user/ssh-known-hosts.md

 1. a hostname
 1. a numeric IP address

-In the first case, we write key directly to `~/.ssh/known_hosts`.
+In the first case, we write the key directly to `~/.ssh/known_hosts`.

 In the last two cases, we run `ssh-keyscan` to add the host key.
 See [Security Implications](#Security-Implications) below to understand what this means.

 ## Examples

-Hosts may be given in various ways.
+Here are some examples of the different ways to add hosts.

 ### A single hash with `host`, `type`, `key`